luka-j/stories/README.md

 [![](https://jitpack.io/v/luq-0/stories.svg)](https://jitpack.io/#luq-0/stories)

-A very much work in progress.
-More details to come soon.
 For early and probably confusing sneak peek look at books/sample.
 This project consists of a [exp4j](https://github.com/luq-0/exp4j) fork as well, though it should probably belong in a separate module.